JoeLopez333/RPi_DAQA_2020/README.md

 # DAQA_RaspberryPi_2020
-This repo contains programs for logging data from the 2020 IFE Car (Artemis) On-car programs located in golangfiles folder
+This repo contains programs for logging data from the 2020 IFE Car (Artemis) \n On-car programs located in golangfiles folder